 6. The President is an ex-officio member of all committees but may not serve as chair of any committee.

-7. The incoming President selects committee chairs as early as possible after election to ensure continuity of the organization’s functioning.
+7. The incoming President selects committee chairs as early as possible to ensure continuity of the organization’s functioning.

 8. The incoming President assumes administrative responsibility at the close of the banquet in June.
 On or before that date, the outgoing President hands over pertinent records and any special information.